Climate of Brisbane: Precipitation

-Sunshine

 Wind

 Brisbane also lies in the Tropical Cyclone risk area, although cyclones are rare.
-The last to affect Brisbane was Severe Tropical Cyclone Oma in February 2019.
+The most recent to directly affect Brisbane was Severe Tropical Cyclone Alfred in March 2025.
+Although it was downgraded to a tropical low prior to landfall, the storm still caused severe flooding and damage to the region.
+The last to affect Brisbane indirectly was Severe Tropical Cyclone Oma in February 2019.
 The city is susceptible to severe thunderstorms in the spring and summer months; on 16 November 2008 a severe storm caused tremendous damage in the outer suburbs, most notably The Gap.
 Roofs were torn off houses and hundreds of trees were felled.
 More recently, on 27 November 2014, a very strong storm made a direct hit on the city centre.
 Described as 'the worst storm in a decade,' very large hail, to the size of cricket balls, smashed skyscraper windows while a flash flood tore through the CBD.
 Wind gusts of 141 km/h were recorded in some suburbs, many houses were severely damaged, cars were destroyed and planes were flipped at the Brisbane and Archerfield Airports.
 Dust storms in Brisbane are extremely rare; on 23 September 2009, however, a severe dust storm blanketed Brisbane, as well as other parts of eastern Australia.